FreeCAD/FreeCAD-documentation/wiki/Python_scripting_tutorial.md

 box.Height = 5
 ```

 If you select your box with the mouse, you\'ll see that in the [Property editor](Property_editor.md), on the **Data** tab, our **Height** property appears.
-All properties of a FreeCAD object that appear there (and also on the **View** tab, more about that later), are directly accessible by Python too, by their names, like we did with the **Height** property.
+All properties of a FreeCAD object that appear there (and also on the **View** tab, more about that later), are directly accessible in Python too, by their names, like we did with the **Height** property.
 Try changing the other dimensions of the box.

 [top](#top.md)